 Interview tips – 8 pointers to nail that mock sales pitch

 1. Get your timing right.
-Find out first how long you have and work backwards.
+Find out first how long you have and work backward.
 Make sure you leave time for the most important bit (see the last paragraph below!)

 2. Embrace the madness.
 Accept mock sales pitches for what they are – highly unnatural!
 These aren’t customers – these are your new potential bosses and coworkers evaluating you – so embrace the slightly odd nature of this request instead of fighting it.

 4. Demarcation points.
-Establish a clear demarcation point where you move from regular interview status to mock pitch tatus i.e. from normal interview mode to mock-pitch-acting status.
+Establish a clear demarcation point where you move from regular interview status to mock pitch status i.e. from normal interview mode to mock-pitch-acting status.
 Create this demarcation before the start of the pitch and after the end of the pitch.
-Close twice – in the mock pitch about next steps (see below) and afterwards “How did I do in the mock presentation?”
+Close twice – in the mock pitch about the next steps (see below) and afterward “How did I do in the mock presentation?”

 5. Presentation style.
 Remember that these mock pitches are mainly about HOW you handle them and yourself in that situation – they are rarely about the content (although that is still partially important – see below).
 To do well, make your pitch:

 - Highly interactive.
 Mock pitches should NEVER be a one-way affair.